George P. Buell: Postwar

 Buell elected to continue in the U.S. Army after the Civil War.
 He was promoted to lieutenant colonel in the regular army on July 28, 1866, in the 29th U.S. Infantry Regiment.
 Buell was appointed a brevet colonel in the regular army to rank from March 2, 1867, a reward for his performance in November 1863 at Missionary Ridge during the war.
 On December 3, 1867, President Andrew Johnson nominated Buell for appointment to the grade of brevet brigadier general in the regular army, to date from March 2, 1867, and the United States Senate confirmed the appointment on February 14, 1868.

-On March 15, 1869, Buell was transferred to the 11th U.S. Infantry Regiment, and was promoted to colonel on March 20, 1879, in command of the 15th U.S. Infantry Regiment.
+On March 15, 1869, Buell was transferred to the 11th U.S. Infantry Regiment.
+He led the command in several actions during the Red River War in Texas and Oklahoma, 1874, against Comanche and Kiowa.
+He was promoted to colonel on March 20, 1879, in command of the 15th U.S. Infantry Regiment.
 He died in 1883 while on duty in Nashville, Tennessee, and is buried there at Mount Olivet Cemetery.